 Investopedia offers three simple steps on how to acquire wealth.
-The many real estate investing professionals I visit apply all three.
+The many real estates investing professionals I visit apply all three.
 First, they make more money than they spend.
 Number two they avoid debt.
 And, number three, they invest their savings wisely.
 Many of my guests have told me, “It isn’t how much you make that matters.
 All that matters is how much you keep.”

 The three steps on how to acquire wealth seem simple enough in theory but in practice, all three can be challenging because they take discipline, focus, and knowledge.